theniceboy/Hag-Notes/cardio-study-guide.md

 #### Where is Red Blood Cells eliminated

-Spleen and macrophage live in organ or liver
+Macrophage of the spleen, liver

 ---